GoBootcamp/book/chapters/methods_and_interfaces.md

 )

 // Main type(s) for the file,
-// try to keep to keep the lowest amount of structs per file when possible. type User struct {
+// try to keep the lowest amount of structs per file when possible. type User struct {
 	FirstName, LastName string
 	Location            *UserLocation